Mobile compounding units, a.k.a. sterile compounding trailers

 Image owned by Jerry Fahrni, Pharm.D.
 Taken June 28, 2018

 Construction on pharmacy cleanrooms is at an all-time high in California.
 Every hospital I know is either renovating a sterile compounding area — cleanroom or SCA — or building a new one.
 Why?
 Because of USP General Chapter <800>, of course.
 Never have I seen so little cost so much.
-That little 19-page document has sent shock waves throughout the pharmacy world and created more chaos than anything I’ve witnessed in my 20 plus year career.
+That little 19-page document has sent shock waves throughout the pharmacy world and created more chaos than anything I have witnessed in my 20 plus year career.
 Whether or not the changes called for in the new chapter will improve patient care and worker safety remains to be seen.
 That’s a blog post for another time.

 As pharmacies begin renovating existing sterile compounding areas, or building new ones, there may be a time when they find themselves without a suitable area to make Compounded Sterile Preparations (CSPs).
 Some pharmacies have the physical space and financial resources to build new sterile compounding areas without vacating their existing space.
 Others do not.